25/06/2017 by socialistfight

 The ‘reform’ of the Labour Code will chain the worker by hand and foot to the bosses, rendering even the law or the national union-bosses’ agreements ineffectual against the will of the bosses.
 This is to be accomplished by fake “negotiation” in every individual workplace under the threat of redundancies.
 Today in many workplaces workers are living in a regime of terror from their bosses’ who use the threat of redundancies against them.
 They have absolutely no possibility to resist the pressure for wage cuts, longer working hours, worsening conditions and so forth.
 The only, quite hypothetical, defence but a one that bosses fear yet and workers trust even if the practical results are minimal, is the Labour Code.

-The bosses’ association has make an adamant requirement to finish with every measure that could in the least serve for a minimum defence of the workers and employees against the employers.
-The reform of the Labour Code has not only a worker-bosses’ importance but, as Mélenchon has said, it is the “cement for all French lifestyle” that is, is at the base of the compromise between the bourgeoisie and the best payed layers of the working class, the labour aristocracy.
+The bosses’ association has made an adamant requirement to finish with every measure that could in the least serve for a minimum defence of the workers and employees against the employers.
+The reform of the Labour Code has not only a worker-bosses’ importance but, as Mélenchon has said, it is the “cement for all French lifestyle” that is, is at the base of the compromise between the bourgeoisie and the best paid layers of the working class, the labour aristocracy.
 Anecdotally during the election campaign, you should hear some quite hard conservatives people with more foresight and political experience speaking against such an adventurous move by their class.

 This could be an atomic bomb exploding in the face of everyone and there will be a reaction when people see the actual consequences of that very risky bourgeois move.
 In some way is a sign of the degree of adventurism of the French bourgeois class because they feel they face little political opposition and they expect, or more likely feel their own desperate need to go ahead…into the unknown.

 The other measure that amounts to a reinforcement of the repression goes naturally with the first Labour’s Law and should try to kill in their infancy the massive demos that will follow the first Union’s call against this “loi scélerate”, the “shameful law”.
 We should expect then all the ‘tricks’ of the Prefectures, that is all sort of “provocations” coming from the power accompanied with all sort of arrests and repressive measures on behalf of the fight against terrorism… and of the State of Emergency.
-But the most conscious layers of the people know this and is ready to fight the reform of the Labour’s Code and the “Lois liberticides” liberticidal laws, when the factual events “fall on their heads”.
+But the most conscious layers of the people know this and is ready to fight the reform of the Labour’s Code and the “Lois liberticides” liberticidal laws when the factual events “fall on their heads”.

 Against the Macron government we have an array of parties: